syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## FontFamily

-The [`FontFamily`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontFamily.html) property is used to customize the font family of the text in SfButton.
+The [`FontFamily`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontFamily.html) property is used to customize the font family of text in SfButton.

 {% tabs %}
 {% highlight xaml %}